3BioCompBio/PInteract/README.md

 ## 🔗 Citation

-Please cite our publication when using AbAgym in your research:
+Please cite our publication when using **PInteract** in your research:

 ```bibtex
 @article{,